-During a recent five-year period, of the 539 calls made to our medical advice line by foundation year doctors only 21 were designated as being related to criminal matters.
+During a recent five-year period, of the 539 calls made to our medical advice line by foundation year doctors, only 21 were designated as being related to criminal matters.
 However, this figure is likely to underestimate the contacts that stemmed from criminal offences, given that a proportion of calls that we categorised as being GMC queries were from members seeking advice on reporting criminal matters to the GMC.

 These foundation doctors tended to contact us because of a recent criminal matter and the ensuing police investigation.
 Generally, these incidents weren't usually related to the doctors' clinical work, but rather to incidents such as motoring offences like speeding or driving under the influence of alcohol or possession of illegal substances.

 Understandably, the prospect of a criminal record is traumatic for the doctor involved, regardless of the nature of an alleged criminal offence.
 Many junior doctors are also surprised to find that their behaviour outside of the workplace can have an impact on their career.

 Below we look at some of the types of criminal charges doctors can face and the circumstances in which they arise.

 While you're not on duty all the time, it's important to be aware that the GMC expects your conduct to be of a certain standard even when you're not at work.

 The GMC's guidance, Good medical practice (2013), states that, 'you must make sure that your conduct justifies your patients' trust in you and the public's trust in the profession.

 As such, doctors have an ethical duty to inform the GMC without delay if they accept a caution, or are charged with or found guilty of a criminal offence anywhere in the world.
 There is also likely to be an obligation for them to let their employer know too.